With temperatures in the high 70s, I spent all weekend embracing the best treat of the season – ice cream!

 2. Arethusa Farm – Litchfield, Connecticut

 This modern dairy farm is the perfect place to stop for an old-fashioned ice cream cone.
 With seasonal flavors such as peach, maple walnut, and pumpkin with ginger molasses cookies, you’ll be sure to satisfy your taste buds!
-Now, if you can’t make the trip up to Litchfield County, you’re in luck, as Arethusa Farm has a few retail store locations and will be opening a new location in West Hartford soon.
+Now, if you can’t make the trip up to Litchfield County, you’re in luck, as Arethusa Farm has a few retail store locations and just opened a new storefront in West Hartford!

 3. Sanctuary Dairy Farm – Sunapee, New Hampshire